EvanZhuang/MRI-Reconstruction-with-Sparse-Optimization/README.md

 There is detailed explanation of the Nesterov accelerated proximal gradient algorithm with restart that truly guarantees convergence, here:

 Linear Convergence of Proximal Gradient Algorithm with Extrapolation for a Class of Nonconvex Nonsmooth Minimization Problems by Bo Wen, Xiaojun Chen, Ting Kei Pong https://arxiv.org/pdf/1512.09302.pdf

+This study was carried out in Spring 2017, funded partly by Hong Kong Research Grants Council award PolyU253008/15